ralphtsturner/Coffee/README.md

   - On Ubuntu/Debian:
     ```bash
     sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev
     ```
+    - On Windows/10-11
+    ```
+    Download Visual Studio and the SDL2 dependencies from their github.
+Link them to Visual Studio and then compile.
+    ```

 - A C++17 compatible compiler (e.g., `g++` or `clang++`).